 When the first phase is completed, the YCI St. James plant will have over 100 permanent employees.
 After the first methanol plant is completed, Yuhuang plans to continue to execute their multi-phase strategy, developing the 1,300 acre site into a world-class chemical manufacturing complex.
 Eventually, the complex will employ several hundred employees.

-Dr. Charlie Yao is currently President and CEO of Yuhuang Chemical Inc., the US subsidiary of Shandong Yuhuang Chemical Ltd. Co.
+Dr. Charlie Yao is currently CEO of YCI Methanol One, LLC., the US subsidiary of Shandong Yuhuang Chemical Ltd. Co.

 Dr. Charlie Yao has over 10 years of industrial technical and manufacturing experiences in chemical and petrochemical industry and more than 15 years of business management experiences ranging from sales, marketing, commercial management, capital investment management and supply chain management.